CHAPTER 7

 (1)

-Any tow operator having in his possession any abandoned motor vehicle from a private tow from the City of Northglenn shall immediately notify the Chief of Police of the City of Northglenn, or his designee, as to the name of the tow operator and the location of the impound lot to which the vehicle is towed.
+Any tow operator having in such tow operator's possession any abandoned motor vehicle from a private tow from the City of Northglenn shall immediately notify the Chief of Police of the City of Northglenn, or the Chief of Police's designee, as to the name of the tow operator and the location of the impound lot to which the vehicle is towed.
 The tow operator shall also provide a description of the abandoned motor vehicle, including the make, model, color, and year; the number, issuing state, and expiration date of the license plate, and the vehicle identification number.
 Upon such notification, the police department shall ascertain, if possible, whether or not the vehicle has been reported stolen and, if so reported, shall recover and secure the motor vehicle and notify its rightful owner and terminate the abandonment proceedings under this article.
 The police department shall have the right to recover from the owner its reasonable costs to recover and secure the vehicle.

 (2)